andrewahlberg/obsidian-velocity/README.md

 #### Themes:

-**Sanctum** - the main theme I used in the past and a major influence on Velocity's typography, as well as its choice of icon modifications.
+**[Sanctum](https://github.com/jdanielmourao/obsidian-sanctum)** - the main theme I used in the past and a major influence on Velocity's typography, as well as its choice of icon modifications.

-**Border, Primary & Mado** - major influences and sources of code for earlier versions of Velocity.
-While barely any Mado or Border code remains in Velocity, I wouldn't have managed to get the theme to this state without learning from their example.
-Primary in particular informs this theme's approach to never leave any detail untouched.
+**[Border](https://github.com/Akifyss/obsidian-border), [Mado](https://github.com/hydescarf/Obsidian-Theme-Mado-Miniflow), [Composer](https://github.com/vran-dev/obsidian-composer)** - major influences and sources of code for earlier versions of Velocity.
+While no Mado or Border, or Composer code remains in Velocity, I wouldn't have managed to get the theme to this state without learning from their example.
+In fact, the early prototypes for `1.0.0-alpha` were built atop Composer in order to speed up development.

+**[Primary](https://github.com/primary-theme/obsidian)** - Primary informs this theme's perfectionism, its synthesis of traditional modernist movements and new aesthetic subcultures, and my approach to never leave any detail untouched.

-**Cupertino & Composer** - modern themes which influenced the current iteration of Velocity.
+**[Cupertino](https://github.com/aaaaalexis/obsidian-cupertino)** - A modern and influential macOS-inspired theme which influenced the current iteration of Velocity.

-**Willemstad** - a source of inspiration for the modified community themes page in both old and new versions of Velocity.
+**[Willemstad](https://github.com/tingmelvin/willemstad-x)** - a source of inspiration for the modified community themes page in both old and new versions of Velocity.

-**Micro Mike** - its "mini-mode" is the basis for Velocity's Auto-hide feature.
+**[Micro Mike](https://github.com/ThisTheThe/MicroMike)** - its "mini-mode" is the basis for Velocity's Auto-hide feature.

 ### People:

-Under construction
+Under construction...